 In 1736, however, the Rev. Jonathon Arnold filed a deed with the county that claimed he had purchased a portion of Gregson’s land from his grandson William in London.
 Arnold, an Anglican missionary, planned to build a church and glebe.

-When Arnold attempted to take possession of the land, however, New Haven residents attacked him.
-They prevented him from proving his case by Gregson’s descendants who were then using the land.
+When Arnold tried to take possession of the land, however, New Haven residents attacked him.
+They prevented him from proving his case by Gregson’s descendants, then using the land.

 An account of the incident was contained in a letter from several Anglican missionaries establishing the church in Connecticut.
 According to the History of Trinity Church by Frederick Croswell.

-There is no more record of Arnold pursuing the claim, and Croswell notes there is an undocumented assertion that he died at sea shortly after the incident.
+There is no more record of Arnold pursuing the claim.
+Croswell also notes an undocumented assertion that he died at sea shortly after the incident.
 In 1752, the church finally purchased land on which it now stands in a private transaction.

 Whether Peters fabricated his account or simply misreported the story from memory isn’t clear.
-Far more controversial were his accounts of Connecticut Blue Laws.
-While the Puritans were very strict about what activities were allowed on the Sabbath, Peters took additional license in his book, claiming that the laws against violating the Sabbath were more extreme than they are.
+His accounts of the Connecticut Blue Laws created far more controversy.
+While the Puritans had strict rules about Sabbath activities, Peters took additional license in his book.
+He claimed the laws against violating the Sabbath were more extreme than they really were.

 Not surprisingly, his stories were met with outrage in Connecticut.
-James Hammond Trumbull published his volume: The true-blue laws of Connecticut and New Haven and the false blue-laws invented by the Rev. Samuel to rebut Peters’ telling of Connecticut history.
+James Hammond Trumbull published his volume: The true-blue laws of Connecticut and New Haven and the false blue-laws invented by the Rev. Samuel Peters.

-The remainder of Peters life was frustrating.
+Peters spent the rest of his life in frustration.
 He never obtained what he considered adequate compensation for the loss of his Connecticut estate during the Revolution.

-He returned to America and pursued, in vain, an attempt to establish a state, Petersylvania, on 10,000 acres in Wisconsin that he claimed, but he never succeeded.
-Ironically, American government forces prevented Peters from trying to enforce the claim against Indian lands; another of Peters’ frequent criticisms of America was that the founders had stolen their land from the native people.
+He returned to America and tried in vain to establish a state, Petersylvania, on 10,000 acres he claimed in Wisconsin.
+But he never succeeded.
+Ironically, the American government prevented Peters from trying to enforce the claim against Indian lands.
+Another of Peters’ frequent criticisms of America was that the founders had stolen their land from the native people.